cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 ### The Focus on Academic Libraries is Misleading

 One caveat, though:
-while all the articles on our list this week are focused on academic libraries, the terms, concepts, and processes described in these articles are relevant to other areas of librarianship
+while all the articles on our list this week are focused on academic libraries, the terms, concepts, and processes described in these articles are relevant to other areas of librarianship.
 These include public librarianship, school media librarianship, and so forth.
 Differences in processes and in some details will arise due to organizational or other contextual differences among these library types.
 Organizationally, for example, public libraries are connected to municipalities, county governments, state libraries, and to public library consortia.